HowTo: Node Red - Create a user interface with dashboard nodes

 By installing the dashboard nodes, a new tab was added to the left configuration area.
 You can recognize it by the icon based on a bar chart.
 Click on this to open the basic configuration of the dashboard.

-Here you can see the different tabs “Layout”, “Theme” and “Site” at the top.
-To the right of it there is an arrow pointing up-right.
-If you click on this you will be redirected to the dashboard website.
+Here you can see the different tabs "Layout", "Theme" and "Site" in the upper area.
+An arrow pointing upwards and to the right is displayed to the right.
+If you click on this, you will be redirected to the dashboard website.

 You can reach the dashboard page by clicking on the symbol marked with the mouse pointer in the dashboard tab.

 Alternatively, you can also select the dashboard page directly.
-To do this, all you have to do is append “/ui/” to the address of your NodeRed configuration page.
-For example, the address to your NodeRed configuration page is
+To do this, simply add "/ui/" to the address of your NodeRed configuration page.
+For example, if the address to your NodeRed configuration page is

 https:// 192.168.172.5:1880